hdclark/DICOMautomaton/documentation/fuzz_testing.md

 # Conclusion

-This example demonstrates how to run `AFL` on a simple test case.
+This example has demonstrated how to run `AFL` on a simple test case.
+A `Dockerfile` is provided to simplify fuzz testing core `DICOMautomaton` routines.